mdreece/Quick-HDRI-Controls/README.md

 - Click the box to see thumbnails of your HDRIs
 - Click on the desired HDRI to load it to use it
-   - Click Reset to revert to previously selected HDRI
 - Once loaded, use navigation arrows to cycle through HDRs in the present folder.

 5. 'Settings' will appear once an HDRI has been loaded.